python-sge/sge/doc-src/hello_world.rst

     if __name__ == '__main__':
         sge.game.start()

-First, we create a :class:`sge.Game` object; we don't need to store it in anything since it is automatically stored in :data:`sge.game`.
+First, we create a :class:`sge.dsp.Game` object; we don't need to store it in anything since it is automatically stored in :data:`sge.game`.

 Second, we create a :class:`sge.gfx.Background` object to specify what the background looks like.
 We make our background all white, with no